-Grant has served in many capacities in the three dioceses in which he has served, including General Synod delegate, advocate and facilitator of low-income housing projects, ACPO assessor, Chair of the Committee on Ordained Ministry (examining chaplains), university chaplain, Regional Dean, Archdeacon, Diocesan Council member, EfM mentor, intern supervisor, supervisor for the newly ordained, hospice chaplain, Diocesan Marriage Preparation coordinator, and chair of the Ecumenical and Multi-Faith Unit.
+Grant has served in many capacities in three different dioceses, including General Synod delegate, advocate and facilitator of low-income housing projects, ACPO assessor, Chair of the Committee on Ordained Ministry (examining chaplains), university chaplain, Regional Dean, Archdeacon, Diocesan Council member, EfM mentor, intern supervisor, supervisor for the newly ordained, hospice chaplain, Diocesan Marriage Preparation coordinator, and chair of the Ecumenical and Multi-Faith Unit.
 He began ordained ministry as curate of an eight-point rural parish, and has been Rector of six parishes, from family to program size.

 - B.A. from the University of Saskatchewan